m3mentomor1/Pneumonia_Detection_with_Lightweight-CNN-Models/README.md

 - a free and open-source Python framework to rapidly build and share beautiful machine learning and data science web apps.
 ##
-The model is deployed on **Streamlit**, allowing for a straightforward and accessible user interface where users can conveniently do breast cancer image classification.
+The model is deployed on **Streamlit**, allowing for a straightforward and accessible user interface where users can conveniently do pneumonia detection.

 **Access the app here:** https://pneumoniadetectionwithlightweight-cnn-models-6sgynwffygezemyf8.streamlit.app/